Encapsule-Annex/jsgraph/README.md

         digraph.addEdge("z", "z");

         // We're going to traverse the topology of the directed graph stored in `digraph` using
         // the depth-first search algorithm from jsgraph.
-We'll store our results in the `dfsResults` array. var dfsResults = [];
+Results will be stored in `dfsResults` array. var dfsResults = [];

         // Keep track of start, end times.